tfdgrand/Fee_note/README.md

 Thus, calendar events should ideally be named in the form of "PROJECT_phase additional explanation", e.g. "CAVD_presentatie sketch-up".
 The latter part, "sketch-up" comes after the first space, therefore it will be ignored in the report, but allows to add enough information on calendar events.
-Enforcing the events to contain an underscore is neccessary to prohibit certain (full day) non-relevant events, such as 'verjaardag persoon x' to be counted as billable hours.
+Enforcing the events to contain an underscore is neccessary to prohibit certain (full day) non-relevant events, such as 'verjaardag persoon x', to be counted as billable hours.

 #### GDPR

 Special measures have been set to ensure privacy:
 * the mailbox is dedicated for this purpose, the credentials can be distributed to the ones interested to verify;
-* the script runs every 5 minutes.
+* the script runs every 2 minutes.
 When running, received messages, if any, are processed and deleted immediately.
-Thus, messages sent to this mailbox will be in the emailserver for no longer than 5 minutes;
+Thus, messages sent to this mailbox will be in the emailserver for no longer than 2 minutes;
 * the downloaded .ics attachment is deleted at the end of the script;
 * the report that is composed is deleted at the end of the script;
 * the reply with the report is deleted at the end of the script.